New Fossil Ape Has Been Discovered in India

 Determining the fossil’s place in the ape family tree

-Since the fossil’s discovery in 2015, years of study, analysis, and comparison were conducted to verify that the tooth belongs to a new species, as well as to accurately determine its place in the ape family tree.
+Since the fossil’s discovery in 2015, years of study, analysis, and comparison have been conducted to verify that the tooth belongs to a new species and to accurately determine its place in the ape family tree.
 The molar was photographed and CT-scanned, and comparative samples of living and extinct ape teeth were examined to highlight important similarities and differences in dental anatomy.
 Alejandra Ortiz, a former Institute of Human Origins postdoctoral researcher now at New York University, who is part of the research team, said:

 “What we found was quite compelling and undeniably pointed to the close affinities of the 13-million-year-old tooth with gibbons.
 Even if, for now, we only have one tooth, and thus, we need to be cautious, this is a unique discovery.
 It pushes back the oldest known fossil record of gibbons by at least 5 million years, providing a much-needed glimpse into the early stages of their evolutionary history.”